skills/create-ai-powered-actions/.github/steps/1-step.md

 Let's create the GitHub Action metadata file at the repository root level.

-1. Create action.yml at the repository root with the following content:
+1. Create `action.yml` file at the repository root and define the action metadata as shown below.

     <!-- TODO: Describe the action metadata file option present below -->